 Services are approximately 1 hour in length.

 Children are ALWAYS welcome at Epiphany.
 We offer a children’s sermon during the Liturgy of the Word at 8:45 and 11:00 am, as well as Sunday school at 10:00 each Sunday from September through May.
-Parents are always welcome to join their children in the children’s activities.
+Parents are always welcome to join their children in the children’s activities, or choose to take advantage of our nursery, available during both services.

-Please check children’s webpage for updates on children’s worship and Sunday school during this period of COVID-19.
+Please check children’s webpage for updates on children’s worship and Sunday school.

 Epiphany has two small parking lots, and there is ample free street parking in the surrounding neighborhood.